Geroigazy/Assignment_3/README.md

-This route should receive as a parameter token value Token value needs to be passed over URL, e.g. http://127.0.01:5000/protected?token=24230ifdsjfjdsklfj43943ut943 This route should return html text: <h1>Hello, token which is provided is correct </h1>, if as a parameter RIGHT token value is passed
-This route should return html text: <h1>Hello, Could not verify the token </h1>, if as a parameter WRONG token value is passed
+This route should receive as a parameter token value Token value needs to be passed over URL, e.g. http://127.0.01:5000/protected?token=24230ifdsjfjdsklfj43943ut943 This route should return html text: Hello, token which is provided is correct, if as a parameter RIGHT token value is passed This route should return html text: Hello, Could not verify the token, if as a parameter WRONG token value is passed